laramaster/contact-package/README.md

     php artisan vendor:publish

-to publish the config file for toastr.
+to publish the config file for contact.